Midland Railway – Butterley: Mk1 and Mk2 coaches

-While some other railways have an active rake of LMS coaches, most of Butterley's collection is still unrestored.

 Other coaches

-As with most other railways, Butterley owns several unique carriages, which are only used on very special occasions, e.g. tributes to fellow servicemen.
+As with most other railways, Butterley owns several unique carriages, which are only used on very special occasions.

 Matthew Kirtley Museum

 The Matthew Kirtley shed is the largest building on the Swanwick Junction site and holds all the exhibits of the museum.
 Below is a list of stock that can be found inside.
 As of March 2022 it is currently closed to the public awaiting repair of the shed roof.